pmean/build-website/text/05/CensoredValues.md

 regression will have the same general sample size requirements (25 to 50 events in each group) as a Cox regression model.

-I got another email back asking if the Cox regression model didn\'t have the underlying assumption that eventually, everyone experiences the event.
-That\'s okay for a mortality study, but what if the event is some disease, and a large number of patients never get the disease.
+I got another email back asking if the Cox regression model didn't have the underlying assumption that eventually, everyone experiences the event.
+That's okay for a mortality study, but what if the event is some disease, and a large number of patients never get the disease.

-There really isn\'t anything in the framework of the Cox regression model that requires 100% of the patients to experience the event.
+There really isn't anything in the framework of the Cox regression model that requires 100% of the patients to experience the event.
 As I understand it, this is not the case.
 The Cox regression model can be formulated in terms of two counting processes.
 The two processes are,